Popper is the Formello addon for create popups.

 Open popup on click

 As mentioned, you can choose to open a popup when the user clicks on a link or button.
-This is useful if you want to place an ad offering a promo code, ebook download, or something else.
+This is useful if you want to place an ad offering a promotional code, ebook download, or other.

 You can, for example, put this button in the middle or at the end of your most viewed content and ask your users to complete an action.